DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 After a brief period of time (during which she reveals nothing of note to the players), she briefly excuses herself to withdraw a tray of dream pastries from the oven, then calls upstairs, “Girls, it’s time to taste the fresh batch!”
 (The dream pastries are obviously near-raw.
 Morgantha’s words are a signal informing the other two **night hags** that undesired guests have arrived in the windmill and must be dealt with.)

-While Bella and Offlia descend from <span class="citation">O3.
+While Bella and Offalia descend from <span class="citation">O3.
 Bedroom (p.
 127)</span>, Morgantha smiles pleasantly at the players and informs them that her daughters are her most valued taste-testers and she is always grateful for their opinions. (“Folks warn you about old age, but it’s true,” she says pleasantly.
 “It can be so difficult to run a business like this on your own.”)

 When Bella and Offalia arrive, they greet the players with awkward, overdramatic curtsies.
 Bella then frowns and exclaims, “Mother!
 I thought you said you were going to get the front door fixed!”

 Assuming the players do not interfere, Bella sweeps across the room toward the front entrance to the windmill.
 She then pretends to inspect the hinges, obstructing the players’ exit, and complains, “Its squeaking is driving me mad!”

 Morgantha replies, “Don’t worry, child—I’ll make sure those little squeaks come to an end.”
 Morgantha, Belle, and Offalia then immediately move to attack.

-If the players are defeated, Morgantha also feeds the two strongest players the concotions from <span class="citation">O1.
+If the players are defeated, Morgantha also feeds the two strongest players the concoctions from <span class="citation">O1.
 Ground Floor (p.
 126)</span> marked "Laughter" and "Mother's Milk," infecting one of them with cackle fever and poisoning the other with *pale tincture*.

 The players then reawaken 1d4 + 1 hours later in the attic of Old Bonegrinder.
 See **Escape From Old Bonegrinder** below for more information regarding the players’ escape.
-## I7c.
+## I7b.
 Claiming the Heartstone
 ### The Binding Circle
 If the players successfully obtain the names of Morgantha’s daughters and rescue the children imprisoned inside of the windmill, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] directs her four **cult fanatics** to form a five-pointed formation around the base of the hill where Old Bonegrinder sits.